google/oboe/src/common/README.md

 For output, the device sampling rate is used, which is typically 48000.For input, the app sampling rate is used.

-2) The is a block size adapter  collects odd sized blocks into larger blocks of the correct size.
+2) There is a block size adapter that collects odd sized blocks into larger blocks of the correct size.

 The adapter contains one burst of frames, from getFramesPerBurst().
 But if the app specifies a particular size using setFramesPerCallback() then that size will be used.